veit/python-basics-tutorial/docs/libs/batteries.rst

 ======================

-In Python, a library can consist of several components, including built-in data types and constants that can be used without an import statement, such as :doc:`/types/numbers/index` and :doc:`/types/sequences-sets/lists`, as well as some built-in :doc:`/functions/index` and :doc:`/control-flow/exceptions`.
+In Python, a library can consist of several components, including built-in data types and variables that can be used without an import statement, such as :doc:`/types/numbers/index` and :doc:`/types/sequences-sets/lists`, as well as some built-in :doc:`/functions/index` and :doc:`/control-flow/exceptions`.
 The largest part of the library is an extensive collection of :doc:`/modules/index`.